Plastic Waste and Human Health Effects in Guatemala (Ecolectivos)

 Female participants over the age of 15 randomized to the intervention group will participate in working group sessions over 12 weeks' time that addresses plastic waste and introduce strategies to reduce use, recycle, and repurpose plastic.
 Community members of participants in the intervention group will also be invited to participate in the working groups.

-The intervention consists of educational working group (WG) sessions over a 12-week period.
-Eight core modules-the "essential ingredients"-and 4 periphery modules to help identify community-driven interventions to reduce plastic burning in household fires, consume less plastic, recycle, and repurpose plastic, will be held.
+The intervention consists of educational working group (WG) sessions over 12 weeks.
+Eight core modules discussing essential elements (such as main problems of solid waste management, health effects of exposure to burning plastic, sustainable alternatives to plastic litter) and four periphery modules to help identify community-driven interventions to reduce plastic burning in household fires, consume less plastic, recycle, and repurpose plastic, will be held.

 Other Names: